 Getting started with data science

-Interested in learning more about data science?
-Check out our Data Scientist Career Path, which provides everything you need to know to become an entry-level Data Scientist, from the ground up.
+Interested in becoming a Data Scientist?
+Our Data Scientist career paths will teach you everything you need to know to become an entry-level Data Scientist from the ground up.

 Still not sure where to start?
-If you want to work in data, but you’re not sure in what capacity, we suggest starting with the Data Analyst Career Path.
-From there, you can switch over to the Data Science Career Path at any time.
-If you decide to make the switch, all of the data analytics coursework that you’ve completed will transfer over too.
+If you want to work in data, but you’re not sure in what capacity, we suggest starting with the Data Science Foundations skill path.
+From there, you can switch over to your preferred specialization at any time.
+If you decide to make the switch, all of the coursework that you’ve completed will transfer over too.

-“In general, if you want the most direct path to a job working in data, then go with the Data Analyst Career Path.
-It also opens up the opportunity to get into data science later on,” Michelle tells us.
+“In general, if you want the most direct path to a job working in data, then go with the Data Scientist: Analytics Specialist career path,” Michelle says.
+Analytics Specialists have the biggest job market as most organizations generate large amounts of data.